Type of Silver To Buy & How To Trade Silver Bullion

 CFDs (Contract for difference) allow investors to speculate on the price movement of silver in either direction without actually buying it.
 A profit or loss can be made based on investors’ forecasts.

-Going Long: Investors make a profit if the price of silver increases.
-In other words, investors buy Silver CFDs in Hong Kong and sell them at a later date when the price increases.
+Going Long: Investors profit if the price of silver increases.
+In other words, they buy Silver CFDs in Hong Kong and sell them later when the price increases.

 Going Short: Investors take advantage of markets where the silver price is falling.
-When investors are going short, they are selling a borrowed Silver CFD in the hope that its price will drop, and then buy it back later for profit.
+When they go short, they sell a borrowed Silver CFD in the hope that its price will drop and then buy it back later for profit.

 How is CFD margin calculated?